AyeCode/wp-easy-updates/README.txt

 = For Developers =

-To make your plugin compatible all you have to do is add 1-2 lines to your plugins readme.txt
+To make your plugin compatible all you have to do is add 1-2 lines to your plugins main PHP file DocBlock.

 EDD Software Licencing:
 To make your plugin compatible with EDD Software Licencing just add the URL of your website and the product id such as